streamlit/docs/content/library/advanced-features/app-testing/beyond-the-basics.md

 # Beyond the basics of app testing

-Now that you're comfortable with executing a basic test for a Streamlit app, let's cover the mutable attributes of [`AppTest`](/library/api-reference/app-testing/st.testing.v1.apptest):
+Now that you're comfortable with executing a basic test for a Streamlit app let's cover the mutable attributes of [`AppTest`](/library/api-reference/app-testing/st.testing.v1.apptest):

 - `AppTest.secrets`
 - `AppTest.session_state`
 - `AppTest.query_params`

-For all three attributes, you can read and update values using dict-like syntax.
+You can read and update values using dict-like syntax for all three attributes.
 You can use key notation but not attribute notation.
 For example, the `.secrets` attribute for `AppTest` accepts `at.secrets["my_key"]` but **_not_** `at.secrets.my_key`.
-This is differnt from how you can use the associated commands in the main library.
+This differs from how you can use the associated commands in the main library.

-For these attributes, the typical pattern is to declare any values before executing the first run of the app.
+For these attributes, the typical pattern is to declare any values before executing the app's first run.
 Values can be inspected at any time in a test.
-There are a few extra considerations for secrets and Session State which we'll cover now.
+There are a few extra considerations for secrets and Session State, which we'll cover now.

 ## Using secrets with app testing